-Star Level QRIS Family Child Care Home Criteria Evidence/Acceptable Documentation of Implementation 4, 5 Learning and development: OAC 340:110-1-8.8(e)(5)(A) & (B).
-At time of request and ongoing implementation: CCS staff verify lesson plans for inclusion of In addition to curriculum or lesson plans, children 2 years of age and older are given the opportunity to join enhancement activities promoting basic skills and higher level thinking. enhancement activities.
-CCS staff also verify evidence of implementation onsite in accordance with lesson plans by viewing photos of activities or the environment reflect evidence of enhancement activity plan implementation for children two years of age and older.
-Enhancement activities are conducted routinely throughout the year, documented on the lesson plan, and may be rotated based on children's needs and interests.
-Four-star homes implement one or more enhancement activities and five-star homes implement two or more enhancement activities.
-Examples may include: (i) outdoor interest areas (ii) indoor interest areas (iii) invitations to play helping children reflect on and extend their learning (iv) nature-related activities (v) social studies (vi) community involvement (vii) health and physical wellness (viii) nutrition (ix) foreign language (x) theater (xi) sign language (xii) cooking lessons (xiii) science, technology, engineering, art, and math (STEAM) (xiv) onsite contracted activities, such as dance lessons gymnastics lessons, or sports. (xv) life skills; or (xvi) activities promoting Native American culture and language
+Star Level QRIS Child Care Program Criter ia Evidence/Acceptable documentation Level 4, 5 Learning and development: OAC 340:110-1-8.8(e)(5)(A) & (B).
+In addition to lesson plans, children 2 y of age and older are given the opportur join enhancement activities promoting is skills and higher level thinking.
+Enhancement activities are conducted routinely throughout the year, documer on the lesson plan, and may be rotated based on children's needs and interest: Four-star homes implement one or more enhancement activities and five-star hoimplement two or more enhancement activities.
+Examples may include: (i) outdoor interest areas (ii) indoor interest areas (iii) invitations to play helping childres reflect on and extend their learning (iv) nature-related activities (v) social studies (vi) community involvement (vii) health and physical wellness (viii) nutrition (ix) foreign language (x) theater (xi) sign language (xii) cooking lessons (xiii) science, technology, engineering, art, and math (STEAM) (xiv) onsite contracted activities, su as dance lessons, gymnastics lessons, or sports (xv) life skills, or (xvi) activities promoting Native American culture and language At application: a current written program-wide plan for implementation of enhancement activities when FCCH plans to provide care for children age 2 and older.
+Ongoing: CCS staff review lesson plans for inclusion of enhancement activities AND evidence of implementation is observed onsite in accordance with lesson plans AND/OR photos of activities are viewed AND/OR the environment reflects implementation of enhancement activities en mes ch

 340:110-1-8.9.
-Family partnership criteria Revised 2-10-2025
+Family partnership criteria Revised 1-1-2023